Timothy C. Hain, MD• Page last modified: January 11, 2023

 The idea of the low-dose protocol is to do a small amount of permanent damage to the ear, just enough to permanently stop vertigo spells.
 There are naturally no studies of purposeful damage to the ears of normal people.
 However, we have encountered one patient, who had migraine misdiagnosed as Meniere's, and who had 2 injections of gentamicin.
 This person developed all of the typical findings of low dose gentamicin (e.g. low amplitude spontaneous nystagmus, vibration induced nystagmus, head-shaking nystagmus).
 They had an ENG done before and after, showing only about a 10% difference.
-While it would be improper to generalize from a single case, it does appear that the low-dose protocol does not "wipe out" the inner ear, but rather creates a "partial loss".
-We usually quote the figure of 25% damage, based on a few patients who have had before/after testing (generally patients with well documented Meniere's).
+While it would be improper to generalize from a single case, it is clear that the low-dose protocol does not "wipe out" the inner ear, but rather creates a "partial loss".
+We usually quote the figure of 33% damage, based on a few patients who have had before/after testing (generally patients with well documented Meniere's).

 Results, in terms of relief from vertigo, are typically very good (see table).
 Hearing is generally unaffected or worsened, and may continue to worsen even after vertigo spells are stopped.
 Tinnitus is also generally unaffected but some recent studies report reduction in tinnitus.
-Some patients get relief from Meniere's symptoms in spite of a subtotal ablation of vestibular function.
+Most patients get relief from Meniere's symptoms in spite of a subtotal ablation of vestibular function.
 This is attributed to selective damage of gentamicin to the dark cells of the labyrinth (Atlas, 1999; Pender, 1985).

 In support of this idea is the observation that TTG reduces the size of the summating potential of ECochG , which is a diagnostic test for Meniere's disease (Adamonis et al, 2000).
 Against this idea is the lack of a change in dark cells after treatment with intravenous aminoglycosides (Cureoglu et al, 2003).